charlietharas/charlietharas.github.io/_pages/about.md

 Hi!
 I hope you're having a good day.
 This is my website, which has some information about me and my life.
 Check it out:

 # Education
 TL;DR: I'm graduating with my bachelor's degree in CS + Math in 2027.
+I'm also expecting to concentrate in Cognitive Science.
 ## Undergrad
 **Williams College**, Williamstown, MA, 2023-2027 (Bachelor of Arts)